 Caution: Strong wind landings hardly require braking, if at all!
 Use C-risers to deflate the canopy after landing.
+Using the brakes will probably result in pilot being lifted again and dragged backwards.

 Other flying modes

 Winching

 Our paraglider has been successfully tested for foot launching by winch.